PaulaDCV/ScrapingJobVacancies/README.md

 # Scraping_Job_Vacancies

-Project scraping different sites to obtain a variety of job vacancies
+This project involves scraping job data from Indeed to collect a variety of job postings and then writing this data into a CSV file.
+The user inputs one or more job positions and a location to then obtain a CSV file including every job posting that appears in the search result.

 ## Running the script
 To run the script the following parameters are needed:

 - Position(List of strings): List including one or more positions to search for.